Dentistry FAQs – Mt. Pleasant, SC

 Zoom!
 Whitening is a safe and effective technique to make your teeth look brighter.
-We have a special suite in our office dedicated to Zoom!, and thanks to brand new technology, we can whiten your teeth in as little as an hour.
+We have a special suite in our dental office dedicated to Zoom!, and thanks to brand new technology, we can whiten your teeth in as little as an hour.
 We can also provide take-home trays so that you can maintain your beautiful smile after your initial treatment.

 Not necessarily.
 While bleeding gums are one sign of periodontal disease, only your dentist or hygienist can accurately diagnose periodontal (gum) problems.
 Periodontal disease is a serious oral health problem; left untreated, it can lead to bone and tooth loss.
 We are specially trained in the latest techniques for finding and treating periodontal disease while minimizing any discomfort to you.

 What is neuromuscular dentistry?

 Neuromuscular dentistry involves bringing the muscles, teeth, and jaw into a comfortable, relaxed position.
 Neuromuscular dental treatments can help reduce the grinding and wearing of teeth, relieve headaches and neck pain, and lessen other problems associated with TMJ misalignment.